 App Module vs Core Module vs Shared Module vs Feature Modules in Angular

-Angular development best practices indicate we should break our applications into modules.
+Angular development best practices show we should break our applications into modules.

 Feature Modules are the easiest to think about, we simply break these up by feature or domain.
 But what about the App Module, Core Module, & Shared Module?

 What should we put into each of them?
 What components should live in each of them?
 Why do we need all of them?
-Let's take a look at each of the types of modules and what they are used for.
+Let's look at each of the modules and what they are used for.

 First the App Module in Angular.
 The App Module can also be called the root module.